Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 uptime when it comes to scheduled tasks, as well as workarounds for the lack of internet (it's configured with a static IP and so is the network adapter on my laptop).

+TODO: explain no apps, 8 GiB RAM enough, no ecc gamble, no UPS gamble

 ---

 ## 1.0.0 Installation Procedure